gabrielpadurean/mocker/README.md

 mocker :heart: :rainbow:

 # Description
 Web application that behaves as a mock server.
+The application is built using the 3 layer architecture, with the major layers being presentation - business - dao.
+While having an UI the clients can also interaction programmatically with the application using the exposed **REST API**.

 ## Package structure
 Application consists of four main packages: